-If you have any questions or need advice on child employment email email@example.com.
+If you have any questions or need advice on child employment please email firstname.lastname@example.org.

-Children have to be 13 to work part-time.
-They can only work a set number of hours and must have breaks, find out more on the hours and breaks tab.
+Children have to be 13 to work part time.
+They can only work a set number of hours and must have break, see 'hours and breaks' below.

 Child employment refers to all children of compulsory school age.

 School aged children are not entitled to the National Minimum Wage.